Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 When you understand what works for your system, outsourcing becomes easier to do.

-They create a blog in a niche they knew nothing about and believe outsourcing everything could still move the needle.
+Many bloggers create a blog in a niche they have no prior knowledge about and mistakenly believe that outsourcing everything will lead to success.

 mikaela robertson linkedin tweet